-When I was 8 I ate nothing but Goldfish and ice cream for a whole summer, just to get out of playing Little League.
+In the summer of 1993, I ate nothing but Goldfish and ice cream, just to get out of playing Little League.

 In third grade, my grandma signed me up for Little League.
 She’d noticed that I spent all of my free time playing Sega Genesis and reading Calvin and Hobbes and (rightfully) insisted that I’d benefit from physical activity and socialization.